knowledge-computing/sigspatial-cup-2023/README.md

 **Environment Setup**
 <br>
-The model is trained with python 3.8 and CUDA 11.3 `pip install -r requirements.txt `
+The model is trained with python 3.8 and CUDA 11.3 <br>
+`pip install -r requirements.txt `

 **Description**